Input Files

 GFA

-ChromoSort reads GFA segment (S) and link (L) records.
+ChromoSort reads GFA segment (S), link (L), path (P), and walk (W) records.
 Unknown record types are ignored.
 Segment sequences may be * for report-only graph context when LN:i length tags are present.
 Segment sequences are required for chromo gapfill --apply, because the command must validate flank sequences and construct inserted graph sequence.

 Only simple link overlap CIGARs made from M, =, and X operations are treated as exact overlap lengths.
 Complex overlaps are preserved as unknown so sequence-changing commands cannot use them as trim lengths.